 “Our entire existence is dependent on water being readily available.
 As a person who has spent a better part of my life traveling the world, I have witnessed the devastating affects that changes in water availability has on the communities, cities, countries, and ecosystems,” said Jack Hanna, Director Emeritus of the Columbus Zoo and Aquarium in Columbus, Ohio, and host of Into The Wild.
-“I am excited to once again be able to join Rain Bird and the creative filmmakers to drive awareness of the importance of responsible water use and can’t think of a better medium than film to teach and encourage us all to get smarter about our water consumption.”
+"It was a tremendous thrill to be able to join Rain Bird and the creative filmmakers to drive awareness of the importance of responsible water use and can’t think of a better medium than film to teach and encourage us all to get smarter about our water consumption.”

 Visit Rain Bird’s Facebook page to share thoughts and ideas with other filmmakers.